Is intermittent fasting good for your health?

 This so-called “intermittent” fasting refers to the fact of alternating phases where we do not eat – more or less long – and periods of food intake.
 Physiologically, fasting is a behavior that is not exceptional.
 It is even common among animals which are forced to adapt to their ecological and physiological constraints.
 For example, during periods of hibernation, reproduction, during moulting, or in cases of illness, some have no other choice but to fast.

 READ ALSO Should we favor frozen vegetables and fruits?
-In humans, this behavior could also be adopted, voluntarily or not.
+In humans, this behavior might also be adopted, voluntarily or not.
 If we look back 30,000 years or more, we can see that some of our ancestors A wise man were faced with periods of fasting.

 As a very active hunter-gatherer, its survival depended on sufficient food intake.
-However, its lifestyle, combined with seasonal variations, changing climatic conditions and unpredictable success when searching for food could lead to periods of fasting.
+However, its lifestyle, combined with seasonal variations, changing climatic conditions and unpredictable success when searching for food might lead to periods of fasting.
 This is also why our great capacity to store energy in the form of adipose tissue has long been a selective advantage for getting through periods of food shortage!

 Since antiquity